jayxcao/homework-week18/README.md

 9. When asked about the accounts are allowed to seal, paste both account addresses from the first step four at a time into the list of accounts to seal.
 Be careful with the prompt already provide '0x', don't just simply copy and paste the account.

 10. Paste them again in the list of accounts to pre-fund.
-There are no block rewards in PoA, so you'll need to pre-fund.
-Paste the account for Node1.
+I have decided to use only Node1 as pre-funded so that I can see other accounts having ETH in it start with zero balance.

 11. You can choose `no` for pre-funding the pre-compiled accounts (0x1 ..
 0xff) with wei.
 This keeps the genesis cleaner.